davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    ```

 6. Return the product(s) by product code and product name that the company has the least stock of.
 Order by product code.
-(Hint: Start by counting each product, then find the min of those counts, before identifying which products have those min counts.)
+(Hint: Start with the quantity for each product, then find the min of those quantities, before identifying which products have those min counts.)

    ```
    productCode  productName